Banda, Uttar Pradesh: Climate

+In May 2022, Banda became the hottest city in Uttar Pradesh by recording a record high temperature of 49°C. The city is said to have crossed above 45°C four times during the summer season.

 Demographics

 As per 2011 Indian Census, Banda has a population of 154,428, out of which males are 82,116 and females are 72,312.
 Population in the age group of 0 to 6 years is 18,621.
 The total number of literates in Banda was 111,432, which constituted 72.16% of the population with male literacy of 77.4% and female literacy of 66.2%.
 The effective literacy rate of 7+ population of Banda was 82.1%, of which male literacy rate was 87.9% and female literacy rate was 75.4%.
 The sex ratio is 881.
 The Scheduled Castes and Scheduled Tribes had a population of 18,539 and 17 respectively.
-There were 27987 households as of 2011.
+There were 27,987 households as of 2011.

 Languages

 Hindi and Urdu are official languages of the city.
 Bundeli is natively spoken in Banda.

 Government and politics

 Civic administration

 The city elects members to the Lok Sabha as well as the Uttar Pradesh Vidhan Sabha (State Assembly).
 The city is under the jurisdiction of a District Magistrate, who is an IAS officer.
 The Collectors are in charge of property records and revenue collection for the Central Government, and oversee the national elections held in the city.
 The Collector is also responsible for maintaining law and order in the city.
 The city is administered by the Banda Municipal Corporation with executive power vested in the Municipal Commissioner of Banda, who is an administrative officer.
 The corporation comprises elected members (corporators elected from the wards directly by the people) with City Mayor as its head.
 An Assistant Municipal Commissioner oversees each ward for administrative purposes.
-The Banda Police is headed by a Deputy Inspector General, who is an IPS officer.
+The Banda Police is headed by a Superintendent of Police, who is an IPS officer.
 The Banda Police comes under the state Home Ministry.
 The city is divided into several police zones and traffic police zones.
 The Traffic Police is a semi-autonomous body under the Banda Police.
 The Banda Fire Brigade department is headed by the Chief Fire Officer, who is assisted by Deputy Chief Fire Officers and Divisional Officers.